Yin Yoga Reclining Twist with Modifications

 Yin Yoga Twist

 In a yin yoga twist, as you lie on your back, drop your knees to one side, weighting the upper body.
-Support the legs and knees with some padding if they don’t meet the floor.
+Support the legs and knees with some padding if they don’t touch the floor.
 You can also place padding between the legs if you have a sensitive lower back.
 You can just experiment with the placement of your neck.
 Some people look away from the knees, and others look straight up.

 Variations include crossing legs or dropping a straight leg over the body.
 You can use your hand to guide the knees closer to the floor, and if you would like to open up the tissue and the channels on the upper arm and shoulder, you can rest the arm furthest from the knees alongside the head.